 What we’re trying to avoid is Metrics Fixation.

-A leader in India said too many people were dying from poisonous snakes, so he offered money to anyone who brought him a dead one.
+A leader in India said too many people were dying from venomous snakes, so he offered money to anyone who brought him a dead one.

-- Unintended Negative Result: People started breeding poisonous snakes in private, so they could kill them and bring them to the government.
+- Unintended Negative Result: People started breeding venomous snakes in private, so they could kill them and bring them to the government.